-1.7 Preliminary rounds (Oral rounds)
+1.7 Preliminary rounds

-The teams selected, as indicated in 1.6 above, are invited to participate in the preliminary rounds in Geneva.
-Memorials are not required for the oral rounds.
-Lots are drawn before the preliminary rounds to determine which teams appear against each other, and which team appears for which side of the argument during a particular round.
+The teams selected, as indicated in 1.6 above, will be invited to participate in the preliminary rounds, which will take place in person and in Geneva.
+Memorials are not required for the preliminary rounds.
+The Steering Committee will determine which teams appear against each other, and which team appears for which side of the argument during a particular round.